Leakage current of high-fluence neutron-irradiated 8" silicon sensors for the CMS Endcap Calorimeter Upgrade: Leakage current profiles across sensors

 The leakage current profiles could have two sources: a fluence gradient within the reactor, or an annealing time variation caused by temperature differences across the sensor, resulting from uneven cooling during the irradiation.

 To investigate the origin more closely, the leakage current distribution across the sensor was analysed, taking into account the differences between puck materials and the effects of split versus single rounds (see section~\ref{subsec:High_fluence_adaptations}).
 This is motivated by the fact that the puck materials differ in their thermal conductivity, which could lead to variations in the cooling homogeneity.
-Our analysis shows no clear correlation between the puck material and the leakage current distribution value across the sensors as discussed in section~\ref{subsec:High_fluence_adaptations}.
+The analysis shows no clear correlation between the puck material and the leakage current distribution across the sensors, as shown in figure~\ref{plot:RMADvsFluence}.
 This suggests that the observed leakage current profiles are likely due to the fluence profile in the reactor rather than the annealing profile.

 The spatial distribution of the leakage current $I(x, y)$ was modelled using a two-dimensional elliptical Gaussian function with rotation, defined over the sensor cell coordinates $x_{cell}$ and $y_{cell}$, as illustrated in figure~\ref{plot:LD_Partial_Hexplot}.
 The function takes the form: